abhilash14001/Cafe_Table_Booking_Aplication/README.md

 "I organize group events.
 I need to list special needs (high chairs easy-to-access seating) to make sure my group has what it needs."
 "As a customer, I want to get a quick booking confirmation.
 This will let me know for sure that I have a table."

+Example -
+Customer: Sarah
+Background: Marketing executive with a packed schedule, 35
+Tech-savvy: High Visiting frequency: She comes in 2-3 times a week Pain points: She struggles to manage her time and often plans at the last minute

+Story Refinemen: Initial Story: "As a customer, I want to book a table online" Refined Story: "As someone with a demanding job, I want to book a table online to lock in my dining plans without making phone calls"
+Final Story: "As someone with a demanding job, I want to book a table when I'm not at work using my saved preferences to arrange client meetings without entering the same information over and over"

 ## Staff Stories

 "I manage this café.
 I need to see all upcoming bookings to plan staff schedules well."